-My flatmate contracted the virus, meaning all of us had to quarantine for two weeks.
+My flatmate tested positive for the virus first, meaning all of us had to quarantine for two weeks.
 A few days later, all of us in the flat were ill and still we worked, as it’s not that hard to log onto your laptop while lying in bed with nothing else to really do.

 From mid-March, I never went back to the office, all but once to collect things I had left behind.
-I’ve been working from home for eight months now, with no sign of going back to the office any time soon.
+I worked from home for the remainder of my time in New York, another five months.

-I have a lot more meetings now, and all of which are conducted on Zoom.
-For me, it’s actually a lot better as we used to host our team meetings via conference call and it’s only with Zoom that I’m able to see what my team and managers look like as a lot of them are based around other parts of the US and I haven’t been able to meet them in person.
+I had a lot more meetings, and all of which were conducted on Zoom.
+For me, it was actually a lot better as we used to host our team meetings via conference call and it was only with Zoom that I was able to see what my team and managers looked like as a lot of them were based around other parts of the US and I hadn’t been able to meet them in person.

-How was the support from Mountbatten with COVID-19?
+How was the support from the Mountbatten Program with COVID-19?

 I wish I could say that it was great, but at the beginning, communication was very limited from them.
 Especially as my roommate was the first on the program to contract the virus.

 We weren’t really given any instructions on what to do, weren’t asked if we needed anything or how we were feeling.
-Our placements offered amazing support, checking in on us every day, making sure we had enough food and supplies (two of my flatmates’s managers dropped off bags of groceries for us) and understanding how difficult it must be for us living so far from home during a worldwide pandemic.
+Our placements offered amazing support, checking in on us every day, making sure we had enough food and supplies (my flatmate’s managers dropped off bags of groceries for us) and understanding how difficult it must be for us living so far from home during a worldwide pandemic.

-I think, because COVID-19 was so new to us all, and Mountbatten being a very small team, they didn’t really know how best to handle it at the time and took a while to get their footing.
-The organisations we all work for are very large and so communication and change is something they are good at.
+I think, because COVID-19 was so new to us all, and the Mountbatten Program having a very small team, they didn’t really know how best to handle it at the time and took a while to get their footing.
+The organisations we all work for are very large and so communication and change is something they know how to do quickly.

 OUTSIDE THE OFFICE